-If policies lapse, or are surrendered (whether in full or partially), profits or losses arise when the benefits paid out differ from the asset share of the terminated policies.
+If Flexi Premium Option is exercised (if applicable), or policies lapse / are surrendered (whether in full or partially), profits or losses arise when the benefits paid out differ from the asset share of the terminated policies.
 Such profits or losses will be added to the asset share of the remaining policies.